Helping You Seek Justice

 DUI Attorneys Serving Lafayette, Louisiana

-If you are facing DUI charges in Lafayette or other parts of Louisiana, contact our results-driven and dedicated attorneys at J. Clay LeJeune, Attorney at Law, LLC, right away.
+If you are facing DUI charges in Lafayette or other parts of Louisiana, contact our results-driven and dedicated attorneys at LeJeune & Associates, right away.
 Our DUI attorneys in Lafayette, Louisiana, provide advice regarding potential defense strategies based on the circumstances surrounding your charge so that you can make informed decisions about how best to move forward with your case.
 Reach out to our office to set up a consultation.